Nordible-Solutions/dockerized-typescript-tdd-demo/README.md

 We interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands you need to support - they're self explanatory.
 The system should accept a filename as a parameter at the command prompt and read the commands from that file.

+# D. Development and code inspection

+Refer to `package.json` file for knowing where to look for core of the sourcecode:

+- Run `npm run dev` to develop changes on the fly and see them getting updated without restarting the project
+- Run `npm start` to start the project
+- Run `npm test` to run the tests
+- Run `npm run coverage` to generate the test coverage report